Nyft-i/Nyft-i.github.io/_posts/2024-05-13-TTRPGSoc Ball.md

 layout: post
 title: "Planning & Running the TTRPGSoc Ball"
 ---
-# Introduction
+### Introduction

 The amount of planning that went into the TTRPGSoc (and friends) ball is beyond what you might have expected.
 If you just showed up and had a good time on the night then I'm happy to hear it, but behind the scenes there were many emails sent.

 Hello all, hope that you all had a good time at the ball if you managed to secure tickets.
 I was most impressed by the speed at which they sold out.
 Our first release tickets were gone in around 3 days but our second release sold out in a mere 4 hours.

-# Chapter 1: *Can* we run a ball?
+### Chapter 1: *Can* we run a ball?

 Which is a good question, right?
 TTRPGSoc is a small society in the grand scheme of things, and many of the societies which run an end of year ball are at *least* twice the size of ours.
+Early in semester 1 of the 2023-2024 school year we had come up with some vague ideas for the

 ## The Team
 Initially the plan was just to have a ball of our own, but limiting the attendance to only those in TTRPGSoc really limits the number of people that are interested in coming.
 The majority of other societies which host their own ball often have members in the several hundreds, and a society bank account to match.
 If we wanted to feasibly run this event without going stupendously into debt, we would need some help.
 Luckily, our very own treasurer (Brian), has a handful of friends on the committees of some clubs which we expected to have a decent interest overlap with our own TTRPGSoc.